mperdeck/jsnlog/README.md

 What this project needs is integration with PHP, Java and other Linux based environments.

-This is where you come in.
+That's where I need your help.

-We are looking for people who are familiar with a Linux based web technology, and who want to write server side code that:
+I am looking for people who are familiar with a Linux based web technology, and who want to write server side code that:
 * Receives log data from the JSNLog.js JavaScript library and stores it on the server, for example by handing it to a server side logging package such as Log4J.

 * Allows a web master to configure JSNLog loggers via a server side configuration file.
 When a page is requested, your code would read the configuration in the file and write JavaScript into the page that configures the JavaScript loggers.